daormar/debasher/doc/design_doc_resident.md

 ## Unfixed

-- Whether checkpoints' `channel_state` (the State capture subsection) needs to actually be fed back into `process_data` somehow on restore, or is genuinely only for external inspection/audit of a consistent global snapshot as the introduction's second goal describes: today it is captured and persisted but never read back by anything, which is either correct as designed or a real gap, not resolved.
-Localized recovery does not need it (it uses the log); a global rollback would (see Future work).
 - Verifying that a valid `BARRIER` initiator can actually reach every other node in the graph (the Chandy-Lamport subsection): no validation exists.
 The `TRIGGER_PORT` list (one initiator per genuinely